gsi-ee/go4/etc/win32/README.txt

 1. INSTALLATION

-- Extract content of binary Go4 archive.
+- Run installation program.
 Full path name, where package is extracted, SHOULD NOT content any spaces.
-Therefore location like "C:\Program files" should not be used.
-Best if package will be extracted in directory "C:\Soft".
+Therefore location like "C:\Program files" should be avoided.
+Default installation location is "C:\Users\<username>\go4".
 - After files are extracted, two sub-directories will be created: root - binary distribution of ROOT (see http:\root.cern.ch) go4  - binary distribution of Go4
-- If archive extracted not in "C:\Soft" directory, correct path should be specified in go4init.bat and go4.bat scripts, which are extracted in top directory.

 2. STARTING ANALYSIS